Aga Khan Student selected for The Future Leaders Exchange program, USA

 The Future Leaders Exchange (FLEX) program is a competitive, merit-based scholarship program funded by the U.S. Department of State.
 FLEX students who pass multiple rounds of testing earn a scholarship to spend an academic year in the United States living with a volunteer host family and attending a U.S. high school.
 FLEX is a highly competitive program with over 26,000 alumni.

-Islam kyzy Kurmandjan is one of the recipients.
-She shares her experiences: “My story began from the moment when I changed schools and moved to the Aga Khan School, Osh.
-For many children, this can be a difficult transition.
-However, I am glad to say, this was not my experience.
+Islam Kyzy Kurmanzhan is one of this year's participants.
+She shares her experience of how Aga Khan Osh prepared her for FLEX: “My story began the moment I changed schools and joined the Aga Khan School, Osh.
 From the time I had my first lesson, I was surprised by the level of thinking of my peers, their English fluency and critical thinking abilities.
-The school always provided a supportive learning environment to ensure we reach our full potential.”
+The school always provided a supportive learning environment to ensure we reached our full potential.”

 The Aga Khan school in Osh, part of the Aga Khan Education Services (AKES), currently provides over 500 students with quality learning experiences in an environment which values diversity and responds creatively to the educational needs of children.
 The curriculum is offered in two languages of instruction, English and Russian, to promote multi-lingual fluency.